Xprzjs/.github/profile/README.md

 - **Middleware Management**: Effortlessly enhance your application's functionality by attaching middleware functions with a simple API.
 - **Static File Serving**: Serve static files and directories effortlessly to handle CSS, JavaScript, images, and more.
 - **Package Integration**: Integrate popular Node.js packages seamlessly to extend the functionality of your application.
-- **Shared Application Instance**: Share the Express application instance across modules for easy access and configuration.
 - **$read**: Dynamically load modules or directories within your project, simplifying dependency management and resource access.
 - **$install**: Streamline package installation by automating the process of checking for package existence and installing dependencies with ease.